 That's why we've partnered with the Environmental Protection Agency (EPA) to bring to you WaterSense, a national program designed to promote the use of water-efficient products and services.

 WaterSense Labeled Products

-Products that bear the WaterSense label meet EPA criteria for water efficiency and performance.
+Products that bear the WaterSense label meet the Environmental Protection Agency's criteria for water efficiency and performance.
 WaterSense- labeled products use about 20 percent less water than similar products and perform as well or better than their less-efficient counterparts.

 Spartanburg Water was the second WaterSense utility partner in South Carolina when it joined the initiative in March of 2008.
 To further support the WaterSense effort, Spartanburg Water launched its own Every Drop Counts campaign and was the first utility in the nation to work hand-in-hand with EPA to customize WaterSense publications for use by a utility.